 Trump wall - all you need to know about US border in seven charts

-Here are seven charts and maps that try to explain where we are with the wall and what the situation is like at the US-Mexico border.
+Here are seven charts and maps that try to explain what the situation is like at the US-Mexico border and where we are with the wall.

 1. Trump hasn't built very much of his wall

-Before Mr Trump took office, there were 654 miles (just over 1,000km) of barrier along the southern border - made up of 354 miles of barriers to stop pedestrians and 300 miles of anti-vehicle fencing.
+Before he took office, there were 654 miles (just over 1,000km) of barrier along the southern border - made up of 354 miles of barriers to stop pedestrians and 300 miles of anti-vehicle fencing.

-In the run-up to the 2016 presidential election, Mr Trump promised to build a wall along the border's entire 2,000-mile length.
+In the run-up to his election victory, Mr Trump promised to build a wall along the border's entire 2,000-mile length.

 He later clarified that it would only cover half of that - with nature, such as mountains and rivers, helping to take care of the rest.

-But, since Mr Trump entered the White House, although some of the already existing barriers have been replaced, work on extending the current barrier has only just begun.
+But, since Mr Trump entered the White House, although some of the already existing barriers have been replaced, work on extending the current barrier only began this year.

 - Is there a crisis on the US-Mexico border?